zenika-open-source/hygie/docs/guide/gettingStarted.md

 If you want to use the `Git Webhooks` API, you need to create a `.git-webhooks` folder in your root directory.

-This folder will be source everytime you interact with our API.
+This folder will be fetched everytime you interact with our API.

 ```